Sal Fasano: Return to Colorado

 On February 10, 2009, Fasano signed a minor league deal to return to the Rockies.
 He was also extended an invitation to Major League spring training.
-Fasano played the entire 2009 season in Triple-A, batting .236 with 4 home runs and 21 RBI in 61 games for Colorado Springs, and retired at the end of the season.
+Fasano played the entire 2009 season in Triple-A, batting .236 with four home runs and 21 RBI in 61 games for the Triple-A Colorado Springs Sky Sox, and retired at the end of the season.

 Coaching career

+Toronto Blue Jays

-On November 25, 2009, Fasano returned to the Blue Jays organization, accepting a managerial position with their Single-A affiliate, the Lansing Lugnuts, leading the 2010 team to a season record of 70–69 (.504).
+On November 25, 2009, Fasano returned to the Toronto Blue Jays organization, accepting a managerial position with their Single–A affiliate, the Lansing Lugnuts, leading the 2010 team to a season record of 70–69 (.504).

-On November 28, 2010, Fasano accepted the position as the manager of the New Hampshire Fisher Cats, the Double-A affiliate of the Toronto Blue Jays.
+On November 28, 2010, Fasano accepted the position as the manager of the New Hampshire Fisher Cats, Toronto's Double–A affiliate.

-In 2011, Fasano was named Double-A Manager of the Year for leading the New Hampshire Fisher Cats to an Eastern League championship win.
-During the offseason, Fasano was given the position of Roving Catching Instructor in Player Development.
-Gary Allenson was named manager of the Fisher Cats.
+In 2011, Fasano was named Double–A Manager of the Year for leading the Fisher Cats to an Eastern League championship win.
+During the offseason, Fasano was given the position of Roving Catching Instructor in Player Development, and Gary Allenson was named manager of the Fisher Cats.

+Los Angeles Angels

-After being dismissed from the Blue Jays staff, Fasano became the manager for the Mobile BayBears for the 2017 season.
-The season ended with a record of 34–36 (.486).
+On January 20, 2017, the Los Angeles Angels hired Fasano to serve as the manager for their Double–A, the Mobile BayBears.
+The season ended with the BayBears holding a record of 64–75 (.460).

+Atlanta Braves

-In the fall of 2017, Fasano took a job as the catching instructor for the Atlanta Braves.
-This is the first coaching job he has had in Major League Baseball.
+On November 10, 2017, Fasano took a job as the catching instructor for the Atlanta Braves.
+On October 10, 2024, the Braves announced that Fasano would not return for the 2025 season, and that his position would not be filled.

+Los Angeles Angels (second stint)

+On November 11, 2024, Fasano was hired by the Los Angeles Angels to serve as the team's assistant pitching coach.

 Personal life

 Fasano is the son of Vincent and Nella Fasano, Italian immigrants who settled in the Chicago area.
-He graduated from Hoffman Estates High School in Illinois, and played at the Division I University of Evansville, and is married to Kerri Kubinski, who was a volleyball player at Evansville.
+He graduated from Hoffman Estates High School in Illinois, and played baseball collegiately at the University of Evansville, and is married to Kerri Kubinski, who was a volleyball player at Evansville.
 Fasano is a born-again Christian; he was introduced to spirituality by Kansas City teammate Keith Lockhart and credits religion with curtailing his desire to drink.
-Sal and Kerri have three children: Vincenzo, Angelo, and Santino.
+Fasano and his wife have three children: Vincenzo, Angelo, and Santino.
 Santino was born with hypoplastic left heart syndrome and was successfully operated on.